[Note: An updated and expanded post on “beg the question” appeared on Nov. 29, 2021.]

 Q: My biggest pet peeve with language is the use of the phrase “beg the question.”
 When I hear it used on talk shows of a political nature it goes like this: “That statement he just made begs the question….”
 My understanding is that “begs the question” means “to answer a direct question with another question.”

-A: The much-abused expression “begging the question” comes up now and then on WNYC, and we’ve talked about it two or three times that I can recall.
+A: The expression “begging the question” comes up now and then on WNYC, and we’ve talked about it two or three times that I can recall.
 Almost no one uses the phrase in its traditionally accepted meaning.

-What it DOES mean is engaging in a logical fallacy, namely, basing your argument on an assumption that itself is in need of proof.
-The example Bryan A. Garner gives in his “Dictionary of Modern American Usage” is a good illustration: “Life begins at conception, which is defined as the beginning of life.”
+What it does mean in the traditional sense is engaging in a logical fallacy, namely, basing your argument on an assumption that itself is in need of proof.
+The example Bryan A. Garner gives in his Dictionary of Modern American Usage is a good illustration: “Life begins at conception, which is defined as the beginning of life.”